Lullabot/information-security-policy/physical/inventory.md

 - Once sensitive information has been removed from the device, it should be deleted from the asset inventory.

 #### Asset Inventory
 Asset inventories shall be conducted periodically.
-At that time details about assets not already in the asset management system can be added, and assets no longer in service can be removed from the system.
+At that time details about computers not already in the asset management system can be added, and computers no longer in service can be removed from the system.

-An initial inventory shall be performed to collect an accounting of assets purchased prior to the time when this policy was implmented.
+An initial inventory shall be performed to collect an accounting of computers purchased prior to the time when this policy was implmented.